 People who lack patience will often fail their partners.
 Patience is a critical ingredient for a healthy and happy loving relationship.
 Partners who are doing great will be more patient with their significant others.
 Research has demonstrated that marriages that go through a great deal of turmoil, and then make it through, end up very strong.
 That perhaps just illustrates the point that patience wins.
 In contrast, partners who give up on relationships too early or because their loved one isn’t perfect often get the same deal (or worse) after they move on.

-Partners in a meaningful loving relationship have grown up.
+Partners in a meaningful loving relationship as they age together and grow up.
 This doesn’t mean that they are able to act like adults; it means that they have recognized and resolved early childhood losses and traumas.
 They understand how such happenings affect their current behaviors, and are willing to spend the time to reflect on their past.
 They have broken ties with old patterns and identities and experienced a psychological shift from boy to man or girl to woman.
 And since they have grown up, they are less likely to enact childhood experiences in their current relationships.
 They understand that they have evolved as a person, and aren’t looking for a significant other to compensate for their weaknesses and shortcomings.

 There are many other ingredients of healthy loving relationships, but the ones above are some of the most important.
 Take a step back and evaluate your relationship.
 Think about what characteristics you are already great at as a couple.
 What do you need to work on?